tigrmeli/sonic-mgmt/docs/testbed/README.testbed.Keysight.md

 21:00.0 Ethernet controller: Mellanox Technologies MT27700 Family [ConnectX-4]
 21:00.1 Ethernet controller: Mellanox Technologies MT27700 Family [ConnectX-4]
 ```
+So in this case the device designated for passthrough to the Load Modules are:

+21:00.0 for Load Module 1

+21:00.1 for Load Module 2

+2.
 ### Load Module 1